 How can I help?
 We have many areas where we need your help.
 It is not necessary for you to commit a lot of your time, but if each parent can commit to just a few hours over the course of the season, we will be able to accomplish so much more to support the overall program.
 (See the Volunteering section below.)
 Booster Membership dues are an important part of supporting the band program.
 Regular members have the privilege of making motions, voting, and holding office.
 Proceeds from the tiered membership drive will be used to fund Scholarships for Akins Seniors and need-based scholarships.

 How do I get information?
-We hold a booster meeting on the second Tuesday of every month at the school.
+We hold a booster meeting every month at the school (see the Booster Meetings tab of this website for schedule).
 All parents are welcome to attend.
 We send out volunteer opportunities on the Signup Genius page.
 We also send out messages via the directors on Remind.
 You can reach out to any of the booster board or committee leads by email at any time.

 How can I get involved?
 The Akins Band Program is blessed with a wonderful Booster Organization that supports and assists the Akins Band in being the best it can be!
 While your students may not tell you this...they want you around!
 These positions are not only available to parents, but also grandparents, aunts, uncles, etc. All volunteers must submit to the AISD background check.